Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 ## Requirements

-In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.
+In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure AI Document Intelligence](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.

 [Train a model with your forms](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/build-training-data-set) if you plan to use the custom model.
 For any of the prebuilt models or general document model, no additional setup is required.

 ## Settings

-This function requires a `FORMS_RECOGNIZER_ENDPOINT` and a `FORMS_RECOGNIZER_KEY` settings set to a valid Azure Forms Recognizer API key and to your custom Form Recognizer 2.1-preview endpoint.
+This function requires a `FORMS_RECOGNIZER_ENDPOINT` and a `FORMS_RECOGNIZER_KEY` settings set to a valid Azure Forms Recognizer API key and to your custom AI Document Intelligence 2.1-preview endpoint.
 If running locally, this can be set in your project's local environment variables.
 This ensures your key won't be accidentally checked in with your code.
 If running in an Azure function, this can be set in the application settings.